hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 ### Do

-- 'do' statement's 'while' part is optional, if omitted, it will become a anonymous namespace.

 ```javascript
 do {
   ...
 } while (condition)
 ```

+- 'do' statement's 'while' part is optional, if omitted, it will become a anonymous code block.
+It's kind of like an anonymous function that immediately calls.

 ### Truth value